 Caroline The Lunchbox Lady founded Lunchbox World back in 2009, and she’s our guru for all things lunchbox.
-Here, she reveals how to get past the ham sandwich blues and do something fun for your children’s lunches.
+Here, she reveals how to get past the ham-sandwich blues and do something fun for your children’s lunches with lunchbox ideas and strategies.

 Back to school is a time of mixed emotions: the excitement of starting school for the first time or seeing old classmates again, maybe being mixed up into different classes, coupled with new beginnings and new teachers alongside the yawn of same old same old.